michs/talks/devel/perftools/craypat.md

 # Re-build for tracing analysis and re-run the program
 pat_build -O a.out+pat+135731-8s.apa
 aprun -n 20 -N 10 ./a.out+apa
-# Find the collected data and process with pat_report
+# The name of the file with collected data is given in the program output
-ls -ltr
 pat_report a.out+apa+135732-8t.xf | tee info-135732.txt
 ```
 * Tracing based report in <tt>info-135732.txt</tt>